Showing Up: Production

 On January 26, 2021, it was announced that Michelle Williams would star in Showing Up, in her fourth collaboration with writer-director Kelly Reichardt after Wendy and Lucy, Meek's Cutoff, and Certain Women.
 In June 2021, Hong Chau, Judd Hirsch, Maryann Plunkett, John Magaro, André Benjamin, Heather Lawless, Amanda Plummer, Larry Fessenden, and James Le Gros joined the cast.
 Principal photography began on June 7, 2021, and concluded on July 15, 2021, in Portland, Oregon.
-Portland-based artist, Cynthia Lahti, created Lizzy's sculptures and drawings which feature prominently throughout the film.
+Portland-based artist Cynthia Lahti created Lizzy's sculptures and drawings which feature prominently throughout the film.

 The project was originally conceived as a biopic of Canadian artist Emily Carr and the 10 years she spent as a landlord hoping it would offer her more free time to work on her art, but instead forced her to paint less.
 Reichardt said the film officially pivoted away from Carr when she first embarked to Canada to research for the film and "the passport guy asked us what we were doing, and we said, 'We're coming to research a painter named Emily Carr.'
 And he goes, 'Oh yeah.
 We learned about her.'
 That took the wind out of our sails, that she was so famous."

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 38 critics, indicating "universal acclaim".

 Showing Up was ranked tenth on Cahiers du Cinémas top 10 films of 2023 list, tied with A Prince.